7 Best Ways To Lettering With Embroidery Machines

 The stem stitch is thinner than the chain stitch, an outstanding calligraphy font technique.
 It looks clean, complete, and compatible with the sticking.
 Imagine a rope being letters, and this technique of embroidery works in this way.

-The back and interior stitches are for non-cursive font uses.
+The back and interior stitches are for non-cursive Embroidery Machine fonts uses.
 This method can also be used to emphasize letter edges, especially when creating larger fonts.
 However, it can look very thin and look like a straight stitch if you use the stitch as the label itself.
 It is appropriate for thin fonts, depending on your style.

 The letters look knitted in this stitch.
 Trying lettering of the style of curved and soft calligraphy is a good method.
 The stitched letters appear neat and clear, dense, and tight.
 It can also be used in conjunction with a different color stitch so that the bright, fading tone of letters is reflected.